Retries & timeouts

 restart_backoff | ❌ rejected | ✅ constant / linear / exponential, default exponential |

-it in [defaults] (applies to every service that doesn’t override it)
+[defaults] to cover every service that

-[defaults]backoff_reset_after = "30s" # global default
+[defaults]healthy_after = "30s" # global default